 Cull Canyon, Castro Valley

 A human-made 1.5-acre swim lagoon with a real sandy beach all around the edge in a natural setting surrounded by trees.
 It also features a bathhouse, vending machines, free life jackets, and lifeguards.
 Terrific for families with small children with shallow water and white, sandy beaches.
 There’s also a dock for stronger swimmers to visit.
-Read about our visit to Cull Canyon > Open weekends and holidays beginning April 30, 2022, and weekdays starting May 31, 2022.
+Read about our visit to Cull Canyon > Opening for the 2023 season weekends and holidays beginning April 29 to May 28; open daily May 29 to August 18, weekends and holidays August 19 to September 4.
 Check restrictions and hours.

 18627 Cull Canyon Road, Castro Valley